 The medical coder primarily works with patient records and charts, including transcriptions of notes from doctors, prescriptions or ordered tests, laboratory results, imaging studies and anything that would be recorded during a hospital or medical visit.
 They take these notes or tests and assign an appropriate code – both to report that the procedures were performed and to provide medical billing and insurance information.
 The coding associated with each test, process, lab and every other action and visit comes from one of three universal coding standard sources: CPT Codes, ICD-10 codes, and HCPCS codes.
 The codes and terminology included in these references make up the coding language that allows for accurate records, billing, and reimbursement.

 In addition to assigning codes, medical coders are often required to looks over processed claims and refile in case of a denial or appeal from an insurance company.
 They also work with healthcare providers in how to comply with specific laws and assure that they are keeping records that will match the appropriate and required coding.
 Working as a medical coder could mean working in a number of potential positions, including medical auditor and eventually even practice manager.
-Right now, the average salary for those working in medical coding is about $34,000 a year and more jobs are being added every year.
+Right now, the median salary for those working in medical coding is $38,040 (BLS.gov) a year and more jobs are being added every year.

 Because medical coding is needed in every area of medicine – whether it’s large surgical centers or small private practice offices – there are several places medical coders can find jobs.
 Those include:

 Medical coders can become supervisors and directors of their respective departments or private coding organizations.
 With more education and certifications, medical coders can advance into other health information positions as well.
 Requirements willy vary by facility, but at least a bachelor’s and generally a master’s is required for more advanced positions.